JavierRodriguezRegueiro/stockserver/README.md

-# stockserver
+# 📦 stockserver

+## ⚠️ ⚠️ Work in progress

-Product stock server
+Product stock server using DDD architecture with springboot and mongoDB